-This bit is used to control the minimum luma output value by the ADV7192 in 2× Oversampling mode and 4× Oversampling mode.
+This bit is used to control the minimum luma output value by the ADV7194.
 When this bit is set to a Logic 1, the luma is limited to 7IRE below the blank level.
 When this bit is set to (0), the luma value can be as low as the sync bottom level.